nodejs/build/doc/process/joining_the_build_wg.md

 # Joining the Build Working Group

-Anyone interested in helping out with the Build WG can reach out to existing members to let us know, for example via a Github Issue on this repo or through [IRC][].
+Anyone interested in helping out with the Build WG can reach out to existing members to let us know, for example via a GitHub Issue on this repo or through [IRC][].

 Membership of the Build WG involves granting infrastructure access, so full